Howdy. Thanks for stopping by.

 I’m a San Francisco Bay Area-based environmental journalist and the author of Satellites in the High Country: Searching for the Wild in the Age of Man.

-I traveled to Taiji, Japan to profile former dolphin trainer turned animal rights activist Ric O’Barry.
-I went to Fort McMurray, Alberta in the depth of winter to investigate the social and ecological impacts of the Canadian tar sands (before really anyone had heard of the Keystone XL pipeline).
-I criss-crossed the Louisiana bayou during the BP blowout in the Gulf of Mexico.
-While on the trail of a good story I’ve tracked wolves in the Gila Wilderness, visited big corporate farms as well as small organic ones, and trekked into the after burns of forest fires.
+Well before most people had heard of the controversial Keystone XL pipeline, I traveled to Fort McMurray, Alberta in the depth of winter to investigate the social and ecological impacts of the Canadian tar sands.
+During the 2010 BP blowout in the Gulf of Mexico, I criss-crossed the Louisiana bayou to talk to Indigenous families and fishing communities hurt by the oil spill.
+While on the trail of a story, I’ve tracked jaguars on the US-Mexico border, visited big corporate farms as well as small organic ones, and trekked into the after-burns of forest fires.

 I have a degree in international relations from Georgetown University and a certificate in ecological horticulture from the Center for Agroecology and Sustainable Food Systems at UC-Santa Cruz.